aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_11.rst

     make -C ../Configurations/MassSpring/ -f Makefile.cfg
     ./MARTeApp.sh -f ../Configurations/MassSpring/RTApp-MassSpring-42_Gen.cfg -l RealTimeLoader -s State1

-5. Open another terminal and check that the OPCUA records are being updated with the application data, by running the following python application (assuming that the python ``opcua`` library is installed in your system):
+5. Open another terminal and check that the OPCUA records are being updated with the application data by running the following Python application (assuming that the Python ``opcua`` library is installed on your system):

 .. code-block:: bash

-    python3.6 ../Test/Integrated/opcua_monitor.py -p -s MassSpringDemo --print_time_stamps #Replace the OPCUA_PORT with the actual port number being used in the configuration file.
+    python3.6 ../Test/Integrated/opcua_monitor.py -p OPCUA_PORT -s MassSpringDemo --print_time_stamps #Replace OPCUA_PORT with the actual port number being used in the configuration file.

 .. dropdown:: Solution
    :icon: key

-   The solution is to add the ``AbsoluteTime`` to the ``DataSource`` and set the ``DefaultTimestampSignal`` property.
+   The solution is to add the ``AbsoluteTime`` to the DataSource and set the ``DefaultTimestampSignal`` property.

    .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-42-solution.cfg
       :language: c++